dlguswo333/chatFile-back/README.md

 ```
 Let's look at this example.
 The server's ``/signOut`` endpoint(path) answers to the POST request.<br>
 If a request comes in, the server will set ``signedIn`` cookie's lifetime to zero
-(which is going to be delete instantly), and then destroys the client's session.
+(which is going to be deleted instantly), and then destroys the client's session.
 <br>

 ### Chat with Messages
 **chatFile** uses ``socket.io`` to synchronize across clients real-time.<br>
 ``socket.io`` is an event-based websocket module, so the server detects every event that occurs real-time,
-and does the right things.<br>
+and does the job done.<br>
 If a client connects, the server sends all the messages, and waits for the client to send or receive.<br>
 Every message should have its own contents and contexts, such as date, message type, sender's id and so on.<br>
 Therefore when the server receives a message from a client, at that time, the message is mere contents.<br>